lastmile-ai/aiconfig/aiconfig-docs/docs/editor.md

 <details>
     <summary>Example: Setup your OpenAI API Key as a environment variable (MacOS / Linux / Windows)</summary>
     <div>
-        Get your OpenAI API Key: https://platform.openai.com/account/api-keys
+        1. Get your OpenAI API Key: https://platform.openai.com/account/api-keys
-        Open Terminal /
+        2. Open Terminal
-        Set your environment variable in the Terminal session Add your api key replacing your-api-key-here

-        MacOS / Linux
+        3. Edit Bash Profile: Use the command `nano ~/.bash_profile` or `nano ~/.zshrc` (for newer MacOS versions) to open the profile file in a text editor.
+        4. Add Environment Variable: In the editor, add the line below, replacing *your-api-key-here* with your actual API key:
+        ```bash
         export OPENAI_API_KEY='your-api-key-here'

-        Windows
-        set OPENAI_API_KEY='your-api-key-here'

-        Saving your key across multiple sessions
-        Open Terminal
+        ```
+        5. Save and Exit: Press `Ctrl+O` followed by `ENTER` to write the change.
+Then `Ctrl+X` to close the editor.
-        Edit Bash Profile: Use the command nano ~/.bash_profile or nano ~/.zshrc (for newer MacOS sdds
+        6. Load Your Profile: Use the command `source ~/.bash_profile` or `source ~/.zshrc` to load the updated profile.
-        Verification: Verify the setup by typing echo $OPENAI_API_KEY in the terminal.
+        7. Verification: Verify the setup by typing `echo $OPENAI_API_KEY` in the terminal.
 It should display your API key.

     </div>

 </details>